building-multi-ui-apps

 Building Multi-UI Apps

 UI is a plugin.
-Business logic lives in the domain layer.
+Build a reusable core first, then keep each interface as a thin adapter around it.
 Adding a new interface (CLI, GUI, API) should not change business logic.

 Architecture